msv-lab/llm-play/README.md

 To query a model with prompts contained in all files matching `*.md` in the current directory, use the command:

-    llm-query --input *.md --output responses
+    llm-query --prompt *.md --output responses

 When a query is supplied through stdin or as a command-line argument, the task is automatically assigned the identifier `__unnamed__`.
 However, if the query originates from a file, the task will adopt the file's name (excluding the extension) as its identifier.
 In cases where multiple files are provided, ensure that their names are unique to avoid conflicts.

-An output directory must be explicitly provided (e.g. `--output responses`) when querying multiple models/responses/input files.
+An output directory must be explicitly provided (e.g. `--output responses`) when querying multiple models/responses/prompt files.

 ## Data Extraction

-Extractors are shell commands used to extract specific data from responses.
+Extractors are shell commands to extract required pieces of data from responses.
 These commands are defined using a shell template language (described below).
 The special extractor `__ID__` simply returns the entire response without modification.

 This is to extract text within the tag `<answer> ... </answer>` from all responses in `responses`, and save the results into the directory `data`: